Reboot workbench.action.minimizeOtherEditors! VisualStudioCode1.26 released!

 I think this is because it is not registered in the original settings.json, but I think it will be fixed soon.

-Since I mainly use shortcut keys, I don't really remember what they were like before, so I don't know, but the cleaner menu is very welcome!
+I mainly use shortcut keys, so I don't really remember what it was like before, but the clean menu is very welcome!

-Although it is only for JS/TS, a function has been added that automatically detects unimported classes and modules and notifies them with a miniature light bulb mark.
+A new feature has been added to JS/TS only that automatically detects unimported classes and modules and displays a small light bulb icon.
+This

-The JSON file that was separated into left and right is gone, and the settings that can be changed using the select button and input box are now all in the middle of the editor.
-Well, I feel like it's not unusual at all.
+The JSON files that were split into two parts are gone, and the settings that can be changed using the select button and input box are displayed in the middle of the editor

-It seems that you can now select rectangles in the terminal.
+It seems that rectangular selection is now possible in the terminal

-When you're doing server-side development, you start to feel like the terminal is your true friend (I don't have many friends, I'm sure), so I'm personally happy to have a rectangular selection because it's convenient.
+When you're doing server-side development, the terminal becomes your true friend (I guess I don't have many friends), so I'm personally happy to have rectangular selection available

-Alt This is especially useful when you want to copy and paste only part of the DB output.
+It's especially useful when you want to copy and paste only part of a DB output.

 Personalize settings for each user

-This happened to me too, but if VSCode is installed for all users on Windows, a warning will now appear asking you to reinstall it for the current user.
+This happened to me as well, but on Windows, if VSCode is installed for all users, you will now get a warning to reinstall it for the current user

-A migration tool is also available, which is useful because it allows you to migrate user settings as is.
+A migration tool is also available, which is convenient as it allows you to migrate user settings as they are

 C:\Users\[username]\AppData\Local\Programs\Microsoft VS Code

-If you are using VSCode with multiple users, you will have to install VSCode individually, but the warning that appears every time will no longer appear, so if you are getting a warning, it is better to move it as soon as possible.
+If multiple users are using it, you will need to install VSCode individually, but this will stop the warning that appears every time you use it, so if you are still seeing the warning, it is best to move it over as soon as possible

 summary

-I would like to use the new breadcrumb trail consciously for a while to see if it is useful or not, or if it simply reduces the display area of the editor.
+I'd like to try using the new breadcrumb list consciously for a while to see if it's useful or if it simply reduces the editor display area.
+I can recommend

-I can recommend many screen-based functions like this one, but you won't know if it actually matches your usage scenario until you try it yourself, so why not give it a try?
+these kinds of screen-related features as much as I want, but you won't know if they suit your needs until you try them out for yourself, so why not give it a try?

-By the way, this breadcrumb trail, depending on the type of file (for example Markdown), has a specification that when you click the three dots to the right of the file name, a list of header elements in the file will appear, and it is like a combination of Explorer and Outline.
-It has become.
+By the way, depending on the file type (e.g. Markdown), clicking the ellipsis to the right of the file name will display a list of the header elements in the file, making it a sort of combination of Explorer and Outline.

-If the outline function is integrated, file formats that can be parsed by the outline should be able to be displayed even as breadcrumbs, so there may be a future where it will be possible to display method lists.
+If the Outline function is integrated, file formats that can be parsed by the Outline should also be displayed in the breadcrumbs, so in the future it may be possible to display a method list.

 That's it.